SiaFoundation/renterd/README.md

 ### Contract Set Contracts

 The autopilot forms and manages contracts in the contract set with name configured in the autopilot's configuration object, by default this is called the `autopilot` contract set.
-This contract set should contain the amount of contracts configured in the contracts sectino of the configuration.
+This contract set should contain the amount of contracts configured in the contracts section of the configuration.

 That means that, if everything is running smoothly, the following curl call should return that number:
 `curl -u ":[YOUR_PASSWORD]"  [BASE_URL]/api/bus/contracts/set/autopilot | jq '.|length'`